huma-engineering/huma-docs/data-collection/modules/physiological/weight.md

 ** Helping Patients manage their Weight  **

-It is critical to maintain a healthy weight for good health, as it can lower the risk of many conditions and ailments.
+It is critical to maintaining a healthy weight for good health, as it can lower the risk of many conditions and ailments.
 With a simple and accessible measurement, the Weight module will inform Care Teams to gather insights and provide feedback if needed.

 ## How is works